The best places to live in Pittsburgh

 Affectionately known as the ‘Little Italy of Pittsburgh’, Bloomfield is popular among students and young professionals.
 Carnegie Mellon University and the University of Pittsburgh are both nearby, while the downtown area is just a 15-minute drive away.
 Public transport links are good, and the area is home to numerous authentic Italian restaurants and cafés.

 Lawrenceville is considered by many to be Pittsburgh’s major up-and-coming area.
-Its trendy industrial aesthetic and artsy atmosphere is a major draw for residents, not to mention the very reasonable cost of rental homes in this area.
-As a bonus, expats moving to Lawrenceville will find they have some of Pittsburgh’s best nightlife right on their doorstep.
+Its trendy industrial aesthetic and artsy atmosphere is a major draw for residents, not to mention the reasonable cost of rental homes in this area.
+As a bonus, new arrivals moving to Lawrenceville will find they have some of Pittsburgh’s best nightlife right on their doorstep.